-Upgrade pricing offers customers who are not on our maintenance program an opportunity to purchase upgrades to the most current version of the same product at current available prices, but only to the extent that they are still on an Autodesk-supported version of our product.
-An existing customer, whether or not on maintenance, also has the option to upgrade, for a premium fee, to a different, vertical or model-based design product, which generally has a higher price; we refer to this as a crossgrade.
-The cost of a crossgrade is less than the cost of purchasing a new license.
-During most of fiscal 2011, customers could upgrade or crossgrade from the three previous software releases at a percentage of a full license.
-Revenue from upgrades and crossgrades are reported on our Consolidated Statements of Operations in "License and other."
+Upgrade pricing offers customers who are not on our maintenance program an opportunity to purchase upgrades to the most current version of the same product for an incremental fee at current available prices, but only to the extent that they are still on an Autodesk-supported version of our product.
+An upgrade also includes a crossgrade where a customer pays an incremental fee at currently available prices toward the purchase of a different product, which generally has a higher price.
+The cost of an upgrade is less than the cost of purchasing a new license.
+During fiscal 2012, customers could upgrade from software that is three versions prior to the latest version available or newer at a percentage of a full license; the license of the previous version of the product is terminated.
+Revenue from upgrades are reported on our Consolidated Statements of Operations in

+"License and other."